 Sweet Potato Coconut Curry Soup Customizations

-• Vegetarian/vegan: This recipe is naturally vegetarian and vegan (depending on the exact products used).
-To ensure the recipe is vegetarian/vegan, check the label on the red curry paste.
-I use Thai Kitchen® which is vegan and gluten free.
+• Vegetarian/Vegan: This recipe is vegetarian and vegan, based on what you use.
+Look at the red curry paste label; I use Thai Kitchen®, which is vegan and gluten-free.

-• Spiciness: As written, this soup is very mild (using Thai Kitchen curry paste).
-If you’d like more spice, amp up the red pepper flakes or sprinkle over individual bowls when serving.
+• Spice level: The soup is mild using Thai Kitchen curry paste.
+For more spice, add red pepper flakes or sprinkle them on each bowl when serving.

-• Increase Thai flavors: For a more Thai-flavored soup, stir in a few teaspoons to a tablespoons of fish sauce at the end (do not add if vegan/vegetarian).
+• Boost Thai flavor: Mix in a few teaspoons to a tablespoon of fish sauce at the end for more Thai flavor (skip if vegan/vegetarian).

 Sweet Potato Coconut Curry Soup